 ) disregards Cowboy's orders to withdraw, charges into the clump of warehouse buildings, and locates the sniper.
 As the squad maneuvers to try to locate the sniper's position, Cowboy is shot.
 He is rushed behind one of the blown-out buildings where the squad tries to keep him alive; they fail and Cowboy dies in Joker's arms.

 Animal Mother assumes command of the remaining Marines and angrily declares, "Let's go get some payback."
 Using smoke grenades to conceal their advance, the squad enters the building and searches for the sniper.
 Joker finds the sniper on an upper floor, but his rifle jams as he tries to shoot.
 The enemy sniper, a teenage girl, spins around, opening fire with her AK-47 automatic rifle and pinning him behind a column.
 Panicked, Joker drops his rifle and draws his sidearm, however he is unable to shoot back.
 Rafterman arrives and shoots the sniper, saving Joker.
-As Animal Mother and other Marines of the squad converge, she begins to pray, then repeatedly begs (in English) "shoot me", prompting an argument about whether to leave her to die from her wounds or to put her out of her misery.
+As Animal Mother and other Marines of the squad converge, she begins to pray in her native language, then repeatedly begs (in English) "shoot me", prompting an argument about whether to leave her to die from her wounds or to put her out of her misery.
 Animal Mother decides to allow a mercy killing only if Joker performs it.
 After some hesitation, Joker shoots her with his sidearm.
-The Marines sarcasticly congratulate him on his first kill as Joker stares into the distance, having finally gotten his dehumanized "thousand yard stare".
+The Marines sarcastically congratulate him on his first kill as Joker stares into the distance, having finally gotten his dehumanized "thousand yard stare".

 The film concludes with a night time shot of Joker, Rafterman, Animal Mother, and all the other Marines marching through the burning ruins of Hue toward their bivouac for the night, singing the 'Mickey Mouse March'.
 Joker states that despite being "in a world of shit", he is glad to be alive, and is no longer afraid.